-Mr. Ho Hau Hay, Hamilton has served as an independent non-executive director of the Company for more than 9 years.
-The Board considers that he is still independent as he complies with rule 3.13 of the Listing Rules and acts independently in the discharge of his duty to the Company.
-Further, Mr. Ho brings to the Board his extensive business experience in various sectors.
-He has demonstrated his abilities to provide independent views to the Company's matters.
-The Board is satisfied that he has the required integrity, skills and experience to continuing fulfilling the role of independent non-executive director, and that his long service on the Board would not affect his exercise of independent judgement and thus recommend him for re-election at the AGM so that the Company can continue to benefit from his experiences and contribution to the diversity of the Board as described above.
+During their years of service, they have demonstrated their abilities to provide independent views in respect of the Company's matters.
+The Board and the Nomination Committee of the Company consider that they are still independent as they meet the independence guidelines set out in rule 3.13 of the Listing Rules and act independently in the discharge of their duties to the Company.
+Further, Mr. Cheng brings to the Board his substantial experience in business and contributes to the diversity of the Board as a businessman in different sectors.
+Mr. Sin brings to the Board his substantial business experience in the watch and jewellery industries.
+He also contributes to the diversity of the Board with his qualifications and experience in law and accountancy.
+The Board and the Nomination Committee of the Company are satisfied that both of them have the required integrity, skills and experience to continue fulfilling the role of independent non-executive directors, and that their long service on the Board would not affect their exercise of independent judgement and thus recommend them for re-elected at the AGM so that the Company can continue to benefit from their experiences and contribution to the diversity of the Board as described above.